dixitabhi1/stock_market_analysis/README.md

 # 📈 Stock Market Analysis & Dashboard

 This Python project uses the `yfinance` library to fetch real-time and historical stock data from Yahoo Finance.
-It performs technical analysis, Monte Carlo simulation for forecasting, and presents insights via interactive dashboards (Plotly/Streamlit).
+It performs technical analysis, Monte Carlo simulation for forecasting, and presents insights via interactive dashboards (PowerBI).
 Since a Power BI Pro subscription wasn't available, dashboard screenshots are included instead.

 ---